-A commercial lease is simply a contract between a landlord and a tenant that would like to use the commercial space specifically for running a business.
+A commercial lease is quite simply a contract between a landlord and a tenant who would like to use the commercial space specifically for running a business.
 This could be an office area, a warehouse or even an industrial site.
-In this articles we look at the different types of leases and how the laws for commercial leases are governed.
+In this blog we look at the different types of leases and how the laws for commercial leases are governed.

 What legislation governs commercial leases?

 In Queensland, commercial leases are generally governed by common law.
 However, the Australian Competition and Consumer Law Act 2012 and the Queensland Property Law Act 1974 do also play their part.